 How to Create Text Links

-Creating a clickable text link is easy—most site builders and tools handle the technical side of this for you, so you don’t need to use HTML code.
+Most site builders and tools handle the technical side of creating a clickable text link, so you don’t need to use HTML code.
 Here’s a simple example:

-• Copy and paste your URL: Grab the hyperlink from the URL box of your browser (or from another source by right-clicking on it) and paste it into the pop-up box.
-Be sure it starts with “https://” to ensure it works properly.
+- Copy and paste your URL: Grab the hyperlink from the URL box of your browser (or from another source by right-clicking on it) and paste it into the pop-up box.
+Be sure it starts with “https://” so it works properly.

 Pro tip: Make sure your link text (i.e., your call to action) is clear and actionable so clients know exactly where they’re going, like “Schedule Your Call” or “Download the Workbook.”